Art Licensing Insights and Basics

-My beloved designs are now available globally on a variety of products and consistently top sellers.
-Here, I discuss some of the aspects that I feel have most greatly impacted my ability to create a flourishing art licensing business.
+My designs are available globally on a variety of products and consistently top sellers.
+Here, I discuss aspects that impacted my ability to create a flourishing art licensing business.

 It takes time, patience, and learning.
-I first became interested in pattern design in high school, which led me to study textile design in college.
-After college, I worked for 10 years as a designer in home decor, stationery, and fashion, for products sold through household name retailers, and eventually started my own business in art licensing.
-This was my path but there are so many different ways that artists come into surface pattern design and art licensing.
+I became interested in pattern design in high school, which led to textile design in college.
+After college, I worked for 10 years as a designer in home decor, stationery, and fashion, and eventually started my own business in art licensing.
+This was my path, but there are different ways that artists come into surface pattern design and art licensing.

 HOW